 What is Forensic Psychology?

 Members of the Forensic Psychology Research Lab also typically belong to the American Psychology-Law Society (AP-LS).
 AP-LS is an interdisciplinary organization devoted to scholarship, practice, and public service in psychology and law.
-As both a free-standing organization as well as a division (Division 41) of the American Psychological Association , it promotes the psychology's contributions to the "understanding of law and legal institutions, the education of psychologists in legal matters and law personnel in psychological matters, and the application of psychology in the legal system" (http://www.apa.org/monitor/julaug06/closer.html).
+As both a free-standing organization, as well as a division (Division 41) of the American Psychological Association, it promotes the psychology's contributions to the "understanding of law and legal institutions, the education of psychologists in legal matters and law personnel in psychological matters, and the application of psychology in the legal system."

 The Forensic Psychology Research Lab was designed to explore issues related to psychology and law from the PARC database.
 It also collaborates with the work of other researchers, including those in the Positive Psychology Research Lab.
-For example, current doctoral students Ani Khatchadourian and Renee Sloane work from their dissertation proposals were accepted for presentation at the Pepperdine GSEP Multicultural Research and Training Lab and the Los Angeles County Psychological Association Convention in Fall 2010:
+For example, work from the dissertation proposals of doctoral students Ani Khatchadourian and Renee Sloane was accepted for presentation at the Pepperdine GSEP Multicultural Research and Training Lab and the Los Angeles County Psychological Association Convention in Fall 2010:

 Former forensic lab members' work has also gained national recognition:

 - Tangeman, K., & Hall, S. R. (2011).
 Self-efficacy in incarcerated adolescents: The role of family and social supports.
 Child & Youth Services, 32 (1), 39-55.

 - Carusone, J. G., & Hall, S. R. (2006, August).
 A positive psychological approach to understanding police officers' stress experiences and coping strategies: A qualitative investigation.
 Poster presented at the American Psychological Association Convention, New Orleans, LA.

 - Adult and child client understanding of consent and HIPAA procedures